-Within the general framework, individual systems with different tasks and modes of use can impose quite different constraints on, or offer quite different opportunities for, modelling.
+Within the general framework of factors and functions, individual systems with different tasks and modes of use can impose quite different constraints on, or offer quite different opportunities for, modelling.
 Where there is a human patient, decision property modelling is of course required, but beyond that it has been tacitly assumed that modelling is always useful and hence desirable.
 Information about the user is obviously and also most naturally acquired for the patient role, and about decision properties (especially objective ones), to support modelling for effectiveness.
-But there are many difficulties in obtaining relevant and reliable information even here, and the value of modelling is much more problematic in relation to other modelling contexts.
-I therefore suggested in Sparck Jones 1988a that, for the kinds of system with very limited power we can currently envisage, where the evidence for modelling hypotheses is likely to be poor in quantity and quality, it is necessary to be conservative in modelling both in relation to the system's primary decision making, as in an expert system, and in relation to the system's conduct of its interaction with the user.1 The system should not be quick to make assumptions about the user, whether in seeking or providing information, and should be slow in abandoning general for specific grounds either in interpreting the user's inputs or in determining the form and content of its own outputs.
+But there are many difficulties in obtaining relevant and reliable information even here, and the value of modelling is much more problematic in relation to other user characteristics or system contexts.
+This is clearly seen where the user's implicit beliefs and plans are important as they are patient decision properties, but is also the case in situations where other roles and property categories are relevant.

+I therefore suggested in Sparck Jones 1989 that, for the kinds of system with very limited power we can currently envisage, where the evidence for modelling hypotheses is likely to be poor in quantity and quality, it is necessary to be conservative in modelling both in relation to the system's primary decision making, as in an expert system, and in relation to the system's conduct of its interaction with the user.
+The system should not be quick to make assumptions about the user, whether in seeking or providing information, and should be slow in abandoning general for specific grounds either in interpreting the user's inputs or in determining the form and content of its own outputs.
+Thus it is generally safer to avoid tailoring outputs on the basis of selective but poorly supported hypotheses about the user, and to seek more information from the user if this would not be oppressive or to proffer information on a neutral basis, and perhaps somewhat beyond the bare minimum.
+This applies both to the use of decision properties, especially where it is not necessary to attempt exhaustive data gathering before offering a candidate decision, and more importantly, to the use of non- decision properties.
+Thus with a notional travel advice system, it is not necessary to hypothesise from an inquiry about trains that the user is motivated by economy (price being a decision property and assuming trains are cheap), or alternatively by fear of flying (a non-decision property), to provide a perfectly adequate response, even if in principle adopting either of these specific hypotheses might lead to a more targetted one; in practice, with a poorly supported hypothesis about miserliness or fear (which would be only too likely), a targetted response could be very inappropriate, and it would be much safer to give straightforward train information.
 But even with a conservative approach it is important to recognise the various aspects of modelling I distinguished, for example that users can have different roles even where they are not different people, and that it may be feasible as well as useful to exploit modelling to serve several functions, as in output designed to promote both efficiency and effectiveness.